HenrikMoe/CLA-Jinsei.ai/README.md

 # PixelCLA-ShipyardJinsei
 Spreadsheet data mapping and automation services with the Pixel assistant.

-# Shipyard + Jinsei.ai

-Various campaign media data transformation and validation solutions powered by Jax Tensorflow and GPT/Grok.
+Solutions powered by Jax Tensorflow and GPT/Grok.

 ## How Jinsei.ai solutions will help Shipyard: